 By bicycle / car

-Parking charges may apply to coastal car park.
+Parking charges apply to coastal car parks.

 - the Countryside Ranger Service co-ordinates the day-to-day management of this site

 - wheelchair accessible viewing platform and picnic area - located close to the WC facilities, this area has 4 picnic tables located on a platform with a fantastic view across the bay

 - public toilets, including accessible toilets, a changing spaces toilet and outdoor shower and tap

 - find a campsite and read about how to camp